hrj/sloth/README.md

 I found an extension called Native Lazy Tabs [here](https://www.crx4chrome.com/extensions/ianooggapgmmmfojacmhnfaheidgpbki/).
 It was distributed under the GPL license.
 I adapted it and added the "new tab" feature.

+The icon is by Jaime Serra, distributed under the CC license.